-These Groups help us tap the expertise of IoD members on the key issues for UK directors, providing us insight from those who have substantial front-line experience.
+These Groups help us tap into the expertise of IoD members on the key issues for UK directors, providing us insight from those who have substantial front-line experience.

 Current membership of the Groups can be found below.

 Samantha specialises in Board development, governance and the narrative reporting landscape, with emphasis on integrated thinking and reporting.
 She started her career in a large international bank, transitioned to a role in Treasury for a large multinational engineering business, before several years working at the London Stock Exchange.
 This has been followed by an extensive freelance consulting and training career, working alongside boards and senior management teams at many high-profile organisations.

 The focus of Samantha's work has been on developing and articulating the value proposition of organisations to their various stakeholders.
 Consulting assignments have included investor outreach programmes, perception studies, board evaluations, annual report development, key message development, best practice benchmarking and board impact training.
 She has led the development of internationally award-winning annual reports and governance practices.
 Her work has also involved her working alongside organisations involved in the FRC’s Financial Reporting Lab’s Business Model initiative.

 Samantha is a Fellow of the Association of Chartered Certified Accountants.
 She also has an Executive MBA from Manchester Business School (Guardian Scholarship recipient) and is a member of the Institute of Directors.

 Tom has garnered exposure to many different aspects of Corporate Governance throughout his career in academia, large-scale corporates, SMEs, start-ups, public & third-sector and family business settings.